Mass spectrometry imaging: SIMS and NanoSIMS imaging

+Subcellular (50 nm) resolution is enabled by NanoSIMS allowing for absolute quantitative analysis at the organelle level.

 MALDI imaging

 Matrix-assisted laser desorption ionization can be used as a mass spectrometry imaging technique for relatively large molecules.
 It has recently been shown that the most effective type of matrix to use is an ionic matrix for MALDI imaging of tissue.
 In this version of the technique the sample, typically a thin tissue section, is moved in two dimensions while the mass spectrum is recorded.
 Although MALDI has the benefit of being able to record the spatial distribution of larger molecules, it comes at the cost of lower resolution than the SIMS technique.
 The limit for the lateral resolution for most of the modern instruments using MALDI is 20 $\mu$m.
 MALDI experiments commonly use either an Nd:YAG (355 nm) or N2 (337 nm) laser for ionization.

 Pharmacodynamics and toxicodynamics in tissue have been studied by MALDI imaging.